"A land of thrills. A land of excitement. Lincoln Land

-There was a large stairway in the middle of the park.
-On the 2nd floor there was the Skate Land roller rink with a huge skating floor, the Country Club Miniature Golf Course with 18 holes and a game arcade.
+There was a giant stairway in the middle of the park.
+On the 2nd floor was the Skate Land roller rink with a huge skating floor, the Country Club Miniature Golf Course with 18 holes, and a game arcade.

-Toddlers and young children could enjoy themselves in their own Kiddie Land which was a specially created playland giving kids the amusement park excitement they wanted and the safety parents demanded.
+Toddlers and young children could enjoy themselves in their own Kiddie Land, a specially created playland giving kids the amusement park excitement they wanted and the safety parents demanded.

 In the early 1980s, the building had 15 major rides.
-Lincoln Land is the main reason why there are thousands of parking spaces at Village Square Mall today, as the lot was packed nightly back in the 1970's and 80's.
+Lincoln Land is the main reason why there are hundreds of parking spaces at Village Square Mall today, as the lot was packed nightly back in the 1970s and '80s.

-Jim Mayhood told me the main reason that Lincoln Land Amusement Park closed was the drastic drop in guests and the increasing cost of operations.
+Jim Mayhood says the main reason Lincoln Land Amusement Park closed was the drastic drop in guests and the yearly increase in operating expenses.